Alexis Saelemaekers: International career

 Saelemaekers debuted with the Belgium national team in a 1–1 friendly draw with Ivory Coast on 8 October 2020.
-In September 2021, he scored his first goal in a 2022 FIFA World Cup qualification against the Czech Republic.
+On 5 September 2021, he scored his first international goal in a 2022 FIFA World Cup qualification against the Czech Republic in Brussels, which ended in a 3–0 win.

+On 15 May 2026, he was selected in the 26-man squad for the 2026 FIFA World Cup.
+The following month, on 26 June, he netted a goal in a 5–1 victory over New Zealand in the team's final group match, which saw them progress to the knock-out stages of the tournament.